shivam1608/JMailTM/README.md

 ```

 ### Jar
-Download the jar from this repo
+Download the jar `releases` section.
 ```
 out/artifact/JMailTM.jar or Use the Release Section
 ```